 Shaking cocktails often results in cold hands!
 Metal shakers are particularly infamous for giving you frozen hands.
 Even though you'll probably get used to the cold with practice, there are many products with double- and even triple-walled construction to keep your hands from freezing.

 However, these shakers might feel hefty in your hand.
-They are also somewhat hard to clean since the liquid might get between the walls and just sit there.
+They are also somewhat hard to clean since liquid could get between the walls and just sit there.

 On the other hand, regular cocktail shakers might be tough to deal with at first, but they are much easier to clean than insulated ones.
 There is also a simple trick to protect your hands from becoming frozen: use a towel while shaking.